galaxyproject/training-material/topics/admin/tutorials/upgrading/tutorial.md

 This tutorial will show you how and discuss some of the things you need to keep in mind whenever you are updating or upgrading your Galaxy server.

 > <hands-on-title>Upgrade checklist</hands-on-title>
-> If you are ready to perform your upgrade, the following checklist could inspire you into performing some important steps to ensure a successful Galaxy upgrade.
-It includes points important in a change management process.
+> Below a general checklist can be found that could serve as inspiration or guideline when upgrading a Galaxy instance.
+It's a list of best practices pooled from a set of different Galaxy administrators and is encouraged to follow as close as possible.
 >
+> The list is divided into three main categories: before the upgrade, the upgrade itself, and after the upgrade.
+Ideally, upgrading your Galaxy instance is performed first in a test environment which has a near identical set-up to the production environment.
+>
 > ## Pre-upgrade
+> ### General preparations
+> From the moment an upgrade is released in the main Galaxy codebase, you can start preparing your upgrade.
-> - [ ] Review release notes for new features, deprecations, and breaking changes
+> - Review release notes for new features, deprecations, and breaking changes
-> - [ ] Assess the upgrade's impact on workflows, tools, data formats, and integrations
+> - Assess the upgrade's impact on workflows, tools, data formats, and integrations
-> - [ ] Evaluate changes in resource requirements and dependencies:
+> - Evaluate changes in resource requirements and dependencies:
 >   - Python version
 >   - libraries/containers
 >   - Database server's minimum version (PostgreSQL)
 >   - VM size and computational powers
 >   - Others depending on set-up
-> - [ ] Assess expected alerts from monitoring during the production upgrade
+> - Assess expected alerts from monitoring during the production upgrade
-> - [ ] Select a maintenance window for the production upgrade with minimal user impact
+> - Select a maintenance window for the production upgrade with minimal user impact and buffer time afterwards for unforeseen issues.
->   - Preferably during business hours (manual implementation), at the start of the week to maximize time for a potential disaster recovery
-> - [ ] Assess if the data policy page requires updating after upgrading
+> - Assess if the data policy of your instance requires updating after upgrading
 >
 > ### Backup and regression strategy
+> In case of unforeseen problems, this will help you go back to a working instance and give you time to debug and discuss the issue at hand.
-> - [ ] Assess if current (automatic) backup system needs to be suspended or updated
+> - Assess if current (automatic) backup system needs to be suspended or updated
-> - [ ] Perform a full backup of the relevant databases (PostgresDB, SQLite,...)
+> - Perform a full backup of the relevant databases (PostgresDB, SQLite,...)
-> - [ ] Verify that backups are complete and functional
->   - [ ] Reinstate backups in duplicate setup
+> - Verify that backups are complete and functional by reinstating backups in a duplicate setup
-> - [ ] Make a regression plan on how to roll back to the original, pre-upgrading state in the case the upgrade fails
+> - Make a regression plan on how to roll back to the original, pre-upgrading state in case the upgrade fails
->   - [ ] Verify, test and update this plan ahead of upgrading
+>   - Verify, test and update this plan ahead of upgrading
 >
-> ### Adjust Ansible playbooks
+> ### Communication plan
-> - [ ] Have all changes made under version control
->   - [ ] make enough commits with clear, conventional commit messages
->   - [ ] Ideally, have one pull request that reflects all changes made to infrastructure, documentation, frontpage, etc. and add appropriate labels
->   - [ ] If possible, assign at least one technical and/or peer reviewer to verify your changes
+> Start preparing the communication plan to the user, which ideally is send out in advance.
+> - Draft notifications about the planned upgrade, schedule, and anticipated downtime (e.g. a banner on the frontpage, email,...)
+> - Draft communication to the users what changes and features the new upgrade brings (e.g. a news item, email), which includes emphasis on reporting unexpected behavior
 >
+> ## Upgrade
-> ### Testing Upgrade
+> ### Performing upgrade
-> The following checklist should be performed after upgrading the Test instance and the production instance.
+> Perform the actual upgrade on a test instance before you upgrade the live production one.
->  - [ ] All login and authentication methods
->  - [ ] Email notifications
->  - [ ] 'Forgot password' option and check that activation link works
->  - [ ] Error reporting
->  - [ ] Uploading data
->  - [ ] Running a normal tool
->    - Ideally, running a list of top used tools (automated using Bioblend), leveraging IUC's tool tests, running all tool tests using Ephemeris,...
->  - [ ] Running a data source tool
->  - [ ] Running a tool that makes use of special set user preferences
->  - [ ] Running a workflow
->    - List of top used workflows
->  - [ ] Exporting data
->  - [ ] Exporting workflow runs
->  - [ ] Making a new history
->  - [ ] Deleting and purging datasets
->  - [ ] Deleting and purging histories
+> - Adapt the Ansible playbook and have all changes made under version control
+>   - make enough commits with clear, conventional commit messages
+>   - Ideally, have one pull request that reflects all changes made to infrastructure, documentation, frontpage, etc. and add appropriate labels
+>   - If possible, assign at least one technical and/or peer reviewer to verify your changes
->  - [ ] If configured:
+> - Execute the playbook
->    - [ ] Interactive tools
+> - Restart the instance (gracefully).
->    - [ ] Running a job via Pulsar
->    - [ ] Test Bring Your Own Storage options
->    - [ ] Test Bring Your Own Compute options
 >
-> If any major functionality is broken or missing, and cannot be readily fixed, roll-back upgrade to last working state.
+> ### Testing upgrade
+> The following checklist should be performed after upgrading the test instance and after upgrading the production instance.
+> - Check status of Galaxy services (job handlers, gunicorn, celery,...)
+> - Verify all login and authentication methods
+> - Test Email notifications
+>   - Test the 'Forgot password' option and check that activation link works
+> - Try submitting an error report
+> - Make a new history
+> - Upload data
+> - Run a regular tool
+>   - Ideally, run a list of top used tools (e.g. automated using Bioblend), leverage IUC's tool tests, run tool wrapper's tests with Ephemeris,...
+> - Run a data source tool
+> - Run a tool that makes use of extra user preferences
+> - Run an interactive tool
+> - Run a workflow (list of top used workflows)
+>   - Ideally, run a list of top used workflows
+> - test all data, history, workflow export options
+> - Deleting and purging datasets
+> - Deleting and purging histories
+> - Run a job via Pulsar
+> - Test Bring Your Own Storage options
+> - Test Bring Your Own Compute options
 >
-> ### Communication plan
-> If the tests on the Test instance were successful and were peer reviewed, initiate communication plan.
-> - [ ] notify users about the planned upgrade, schedule, and anticipated downtime (e.g. via a banner on the frontpage)
-> - [ ] Make a draft pull request for a news item, which includes emphasis on reporting unexpected behavior, and any new features or changes
+> If any major functionality is broken or missing, and cannot be readily fixed, roll-back upgrade to last working state using the regression plan.
 >
-> ## Production Upgrade
-> - [ ] Adapt and execute the Ansible playbook
 > ## Post-upgrade
-> - [ ] Roll back if significant issues arise, following the regression strategy
-> - [ ] Conduct post-upgrade testing to ensure functionality in the production environment
->   - Use the same Test upgrade list from above
+> ### Finish communication plan
+> Adapt pre-upgrade communications where necessary and let the users know what changed.
+> - Send out communication after testing was successful
+>   - Remove any pre-upgrade announcement banner and announce completion
-> - [ ] Announce completion and share (link to) any new features or changes with user base
+>   - share any new features or changes with user base (link to release notes) via e.g. a news item, an email,...
->   - Merge news item pull request if applicable
->   - Remove pre-upgrade announcement banner if applicable
-> - [ ] Make sure that any config, dependency or infrastructure changes have been documented and is under version control
+> - Make sure that any config, dependency or infrastructure changes have been documented and is under version control
->   - [ ] Add updates to the documentation, if applicable
+>   - Update (internal) documentation where needed
 >
 > ### Continuous improvement
+> After the upgrade cycle is completed, see what can be improved for the next upgrade.
-> - [ ] Review lessons learned from the upgrade process
+> - Review lessons learned from the upgrade process
-> - [ ] Update the upgrade checklist and procedures accordingly
+> - Update the upgrade checklist and procedures accordingly
-> - [ ] Begin preparing for the next Galaxy release
+> - Begin preparing for the next Galaxy release
-> - [ ] Monitor CVEs and patches from Galaxy upstream
+> - Monitor CVEs and patches from Galaxy upstream
->   - redeploy playbook when necessary
 {: .hands_on}